TanStack/table/docs/api/filters.md

 >
 ```

+### `filterFn.resolveFilterValue`

+This optional "hanging" method on any given `filterFn` allows the filter function to transform/sanitize/format the filter value before it is passed to the filter function.

+### `filterFn.autoRemove`

+This optional "hanging" method on any given `filterFn` is passed a filter value and expected to return `true` if the filter value should be removed from the filter state. eg. Some boolean-style filters may want to remove the filter value from the table state if the filter value is set to `false`.

+### Using Filter Functions

-Filter functions can be referenced/defined in the following ways:
+Filter functions can be used/referenced/defined by passing the following to `columnDefinition.filterFn` or `options.globalFilterFn`:

-- Built-in filter functions
+- A `string` that references a built-in filter function
-- Custom filter functions provided via the `tableOptions.filterFns` option
+- A `string` that references a custom filter functions provided via the `tableOptions.filterFns` option
-- Inline-filter functions defined on `columnDefinition.filterFn` properties
+- A function directly provided to the `columnDefinition.filterFn` option

 The final list of filter functions available for the `columnDefnition.filterFn` and ``tableOptions.globalFilterFn` options use the following type: